albahladeras/SalivaQTL/README.md

-# Saliva as diagnostic medium: DNA methylation biomarkers for disorders beyond the oral cavity
+# Saliva as potential diagnostic medium: DNA methylation biomarkers for disorders beyond the oral cavity

 In this GitHub repository, you will find the codes developed by the Immunogenetics Research Lab (IRLab) from the University of the Basque Country (UPV/EHU), for the research presented in the article titled: Saliva as diagnostic medium: DNA methylation biomarkers for disorders beyond the oral cavity